plone/plone.indexer/plone/indexer/README.txt

 should contain the first 10 characters from the body text, and for a news item should contain the contents of the 'summary' field.
-Furthermore, there is an index 'audience' that should contain the value of the corresponding field for news items, but in all uppercase, unless the 'noupper' keyword argument is passed to catalog_object().
+Furthermore, there is an index 'audience' that should contain the value of the corresponding field for news items, in all uppercase.
 It should do nothing for pages.

 We could write indexers for all of these like this

-    >>> from plone.indexer.decorator import indexer
+    >>> from plone.indexer import indexer

     >>> @indexer(IPage)
-    ... def page_description(object, **kw):
+    ... def page_description(object):
     ...     return object.text[:10]

     >>> @indexer(INewsItem)
-    ... def newsitem_description(object, **kw):
+    ... def newsitem_description(object):
     ...     return object.summary

     >>> @indexer(INewsItem)
-    ... def newsitem_audience(object, **kw):
+    ... def newsitem_audience(object):
-    ...     if 'noupper' in kw:
-    ...         return object.audience
     ...     return object.audience.upper()

-Hint: If you require access to the portal root for any reason, e.g. to acquire tools, then use kw['portal'] or simply declare that your indexer takes a 'portal' argument.

 These need to be registered as named adapters, where the name corresponds to the index name.
 In ZCML, that may be::